-To fulfill the requirements of the Early Years Development Matters document, teachers will ensure that:
+To fulfill the legal requirements of the Early Years Development Matters document, teachers will ensure that:

-all children have sustained periods of child initiated time (CIL) to develop, extend and consolidate their learning.
+• all children have sustained periods of child initiated time (CIL) to develop, extend and consolidate their learning.
 Adults may intervene during CIL to develop vocabulary, ask questions and teach new skills or concepts.
 Adults will plan and source resources to support children's play according to their interests.

-The children in our EYFS have several daily teaching inputs from an adult in small targeted groups.
-Children in our EYFS take part in adult-led daily physical skills sessions, to help improve their coordination and strengthen core muscles.
-Activities are planned to support and develop gross and fine motor skills, including pencil grip.
+The children in Foundation Stage have several daily teaching inputs from an adult in small targeted groups.

+Children in Foundation Stage take part in adult-led daily physical skills sessions, to help improve their coordination and strengthen core muscles.
+Activities are planned to support and develop gross and fine motor skills including pencil grip.
 In addition, targeted 'Dough Disco' sessions help children to strengthen their hands, preparing them to write.
 We also use the outdoor play equipment and the school's Trim Trail to encourage children to challenge themselves to improve climbing, balancing and jumping from larger equipment.

-Reception children receive daily Maths, Literacy and Phonics sessions, alongside 3 small group reading sessions per week.
+Reception children receive daily Maths sessions, literacy and phonics sessions, alongside weekly Guided Reading sessions.

-Reception children are provided with a Writing Journal and Maths Workbook.
-Their purpose is to record and showcase key milestones achieved in the specific areas of the Early Years curriculum.
+Reception children are provided with a Writing Journal.
+The books are not intended for 'formal' use.
+Instead their purpose is to record and showcase key milestones achieved in the specific areas of the Early Years curriculum.
+Phonics and Busy Books are also used to record learning.